alessandrozito98/qoe-lte-networks/README.md

 ## Credits

-All the documents used ar in the [docs](https://github.com/alessandrozito98/qoe-lte-networks/tree/master/docs)
+All the documents used are in the [docs](https://github.com/alessandrozito98/qoe-lte-networks/tree/master/docs) folder.

 ## Authors